Module 7.3: Practical Scripts

 Show Answer

--e(errexit): Exit immediately if a command returns non-zero-u(nounset): Exit if an undefined variable is used-o pipefail: The pipeline returns the exit code of the rightmost failing command
+-e(errexit): Causes the script to exit immediately if any command returns a non-zero status.-u(nounset): Causes the script to exit if an undefined variable is referenced.-o pipefail: Ensures that a pipeline returns the exit code of the rightmost command that failed, rather than the last command in the chain.

 Show Answer